-The officers found the toddler’s mother had emancipated herself from an abusive spouse with her kids, whose ages range from 2 to 11 years old, the statement said.
+The officers found the toddler's mother had emancipated herself and her kids, whose ages ranged from 2 to 11 years old, from an abusive spouse, the statement said.

 The mother invited the officers into the apartment where her family had been living for a few months with assistance from a local church.